Chapter in this post:

 The selection of Lightning cables is relatively large, but you should only buy those that are also "mfi-certified".
 This certification guarantees that the cable complies with Apple's specified specifications.
 If you use a different cable, it can happen that the iPhone reports an error when connecting and does not start the charging process.

 In an older post I went into detail about a Test of Lightning USB cables dedicated.
 If you like, you can read a lot of details about the quality of the iPhone data cables there.
 But who only can quickly find a selection of good and affordable iPhone charging cables, who can use my personal list of recommendations for shopping on Amazon.
-All of the following charging cables are of course mfi-certified:
+All of the following charging cables are natural mfi certified:

 There are of course a number of other cable offers that are both mfi-certified and also work as charging cables for the iPhone.
 However, the above selection of Lightning cables offers a good pre-selection and Rampow's lifetime warranty is definitely a plus for this manufacturer.
 If you are looking for a cable in red, gold or silver, you can, for example, use the Powerline models from Anker look through.

-A 3-in-1 cable that combines both Lightning and micro-USB and USB-C may be of interest to "power users".
-This can be used not only as an iPhone 6 charging cable but also as a charging cable for the Kindle, for power banks or the latest MacBooks:
+A 3-in-1 cable that supports both Lightning and micro-USB and USB-C combined.
+This can be used not only as an iPhone 6 charging cable but also as a charging cable for the Kindle, for power banks or current MacBooks:

 You can of course not only use these cables as data cables for synchronization with iTunes, but also for charging on the power supply.
 They work just as well as the original Apple charging cable on the corresponding USB charger.